 Information about the Code of Conduct is provided on Vattenfall's intranet in all of the company's languages, and in connection with new hiring and training.
 These measures have contributed to employees' familiarisation with the Code of Conduct

 Through an e-learning training, employees will get acquainted with Vattenfall's most important values and standards.
 It is composed of a number of dilemmas and describes real life situations where the Code of Conduct principles comes into play.
 By completing the training, employees get a better understanding of what Vattenfall expects from them and what they can expect from Vattenfall.

 Leading by example

-It is the responsibility of management to lead by example and to ensure that the people in their team understand the Vattenfall principles – Open, Active, Positive and Safety – and the eight principles of the Code of Conduct.
+It is the responsibility of management to lead by example and to ensure that the people in their team understand the Vattenfall principles – Open, Active, Positive and Safety – of the Code of Conduct.
 Managers are expected to take opportunities to discuss the Code and create a work environment where employees feel comfortable to raise concerns.

 The Code drives the culture – the Integrity Survey

 Vattenfall has developed an integrity survey to get a better view of the awareness level of Integrity within the Group.
-The survey also helps to collect valuable data about the outcome of integrity activities during the year, which are all based on the principles in the Code of Conduct.
+The survey also helps to collect valuable data about the outcome of integrity activities during the year, which are all based on the Code of Conduct.
 This is one example of how the Code drives the culture.

 Several hundred managers complete the Vattenfall Integrity Survey on a yearly basis.
 Based on the responses to the survey and various interviews, a number of actions are initiated.
 Examples of recent actions are: